Hypothesize-Tech/costkatana-backend/docs/FINANCIAL_GOVERNANCE.md

 ## Overview

-The Financial Governance & Team Collaboration feature transforms the AI Cost Optimizer from an individual usage tracker to an enterprise-ready platform for managing AI spending across teams and projects.
+The Financial Governance & Team Collaboration feature transforms the Cost Katana from an individual usage tracker to an enterprise-ready platform for managing AI spending across teams and projects.
 This feature provides centralized control, budget management, approval workflows, and shared resources.

 ## Key Features